eth-sri/eran/README.md

 python3 . --netname ../nets/pytorch/mnist/convBig__DiffAI.pyt --zonotope some_path/zonotope_example.txt --domain deepzono
 ```

-will check if the Zonotope specification specified in "zonotope_example" holds for the network and will output either "Verified" or "Failed" along with the timing.
+will check if the Zonotope specification specified in "zonotope_example" holds for the network and will output "Verified safe", "Verified unsafe" or "Failed" along with the timing.

 Similarly, for the ACAS Xu networks, ERAN will output whether the property has been verified along with the timing.